hpcarcher/2015-04-16-imperial/novice/testing/01-what.md

 ## Look at The Code

-In the cloned Git repository for the workshop, switch to the directory <pre>testing/ants</pre>
+In the cloned Git repository for the workshop, switch to the directory <pre>testing</pre>

 Assuming you were in the root of the repository:

 ~~~
-$ cd testing/ants
+$ cd testing
 ~~~
 {:class="in"}